Home » Dessert Recipes » Easy Apple Pie Filling

 • The apples should be stirred regularly as they cook because every saucepan warms up differently.
 Reduce the heat as necessary and add a splash of water if you find that the filling is sticking to the bottom.

-• Make sure not to omit the cornstarch.
+• Make sure not to omit the added water and cornstarch.
 It gives a thick, rich consistency to apple pie filling.

 Close up of Apple Pie Filling cooking in a pot

 • Use Granny Smith apples because they have the proper tartness and firmness, and are available all year.
-If you want a somewhat sweeter pie filling, combine them with sweeter apples.
+If you want a somewhat sweeter pie filling, combine it with sweeter apples.

 • Honey Crisp apples are another favorite; they are great for pies.
 Compared to Granny Smith, they are sweeter, but they are still firm and not too juicy.